OpenEugene/openboard/docs/learning/git.md

 The first video is "Git in principle", and the second is "Git in practice".

-The second video seems to imply that Git is centralized, which is in opposition to the description given in the first video. git is not dependent on a central repository, rather, releases are.
-It is common for projects to be "forked" (i.e. a copy of the repo is created under another organization/namespace), then modified, then have selected modifications "pulled" into the original repository for the improvements to be released publicly.
+The second video seems to imply that Git is centralized, which is in opposition to the description given in the first video.
+Centralized version control tools only permit one user to handle a portion of code at a time.
+Git is a distributed version control tool.
+Many users can operate on a Git project simultaneously, and the resulting changes are brought together into one place.

 ### Installation

 - [Git - Getting Started](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-Side note: It is preferable to use Git version 2.28 or higher since it permits configuring `init.defaultBranch` which allows for using user-defined branches as default.

 ### Configuration